DevelopmentArc/react-indepth/life_cycle/birth/post_mount_with_component_did_mount.md

 Child value: foo
 ```

 As you can see, the GrandChild's `componentDidMount()` was called first, followed by Child and then Parent.
-Because we are now mounted on the DOM and our children are created, the Parent can access it's `refs` and the GrandChild can access it's own DOM nodes.
+Because we are now mounted on the DOM and our children are created, the Parent can access its `refs` and the GrandChild can access its own DOM nodes.

 ## Useful Tasks
  The `componentDidMount()` method can be a helpful heavy lifter for our Components.
 One of the most common tasks is interacting with the Native UI.
 Unlike `componentWillMount()` or `render()` we can now fully interact with the Native stack.